Managing a home

 In both cases, you’ll need the support of a freehold conveyancing specialist who can guide you through the process and help you purchase the freehold as soon as possible.

-Is it worth buying a freehold?
+Is it worth buying a freehold of a house?

-Potential challenges and common pitfalls
+Potential challenges and common pitfalls of buying the freehold

 While buying the freehold can be beneficial, there are potential challenges you may face during the process, such as: